-Our business strategy is to meet the needs of the seismic industry by providing leasing services for a wide range of equipment and to provide technologically advanced solutions for marine seismic applications.
-To achieve this, we leverage one of our key strengths-the expertise of our executive officers.
+Our business strategy is to provide equipment to the geophysical, oceanographic and hydrographic industries.
+To achieve this objective, we leverage one of our key strengths-the expertise of our executive officers.

-Our executive compensation program is structured principally around one goal-attracting, motivating and retaining top executive talent with the requisite skills and experience to execute our business strategy.
-In addition, we believe our executive officers should be rewarded for performance that will result in increased shareholder value.
+Our executive compensation program is structured principally with the goal of attracting, motivating and retaining top executive talent with the requisite skills and experience to execute our business strategy.
+In addition, we believe our executive officers should be rewarded for performance that results in increased shareholder value.
 We do not, however, utilize specific performance metrics in determining compensation.
 The Compensation Committee of our Board (for purposes of this Compensation Discussion and Analysis, the "Committee") evaluates individual performance and considers overall company performance when determining selected elements of our executive compensation program.
-These elements consist primarily of base salaries, annual cash incentive payments and long-term equity-based incentives.
-The Committee combines the compensation elements for each executive officer in a manner that we believe optimizes the officer's contribution to our company.
+These elements have historically consisted primarily of base salaries, annual cash incentive payments and long-term equity-based incentives.
+The Committee combines the compensation elements for each executive officer in a manner that is intended to optimize the officer's contribution to our company.